-Figure 1: Imaging concept of the COSI-Cam with linear variable filter (left), a single raw image of the COSI-Cam (right)
+Figure 1.
+Imaging concept of the COSI-Cam with linear variable filter (left), a single raw image of the COSI-Cam (right)

-A unique property of the specific camera design and processing approach is that it is able to produce maps with a very high spatial resolution (f.i.
-3 cm from 60 m altitude).
+A unique property of the specific camera design and processing approach is that it is able to produce maps with a very high spatial resolution (e.g. 3 cm from 60 m altitude).
 As a result the system allows to support single plant monitoring in for instance small experimental field plots of a few m² each and covering a total area of about 1 ha, as has been demonstrated using rotary wing RPAS.
 Embarked on a suitable fixed wing RPAS system the system is able to cover also larger areas of hundreds of ha in a single flight mission at resolutions of 10 cm which is more suitable for operational monitoring.

 Image processing software